Transfer Applicants - Frequently Asked Questions

 How do transfer students register for classes?

 Upon acceptance and payment of your seat deposit, you will work with the Associate Dean of Academic Affairs and the Registrar's Office to establish your remaining required classes and your class schedule for your first semester.
 You will bid for future semester courses along with your classmates and receive priority for classes based on your anticipated graduation date.

 Can credits from a previous graduate degree transfer toward the J.D. program?

-No. Only credits taken at an ABA- or state-approved law school may count toward the J.D. transfer credits will be evaluated on an individual basis.
+No. Only credits taken at an ABA- or state-approved law school may count toward the J.D. program and will be evaluated on an individual basis.
 For more detail, see our Transfer Credit Policy (PDF).

 Do transfer students qualify for scholarships?

 Transfer students may apply for continuing student scholarships once enrolled.
-Admitted transfer students seeking loans should review the information on the Student Financial Planning website and see the Finances tab of StetsonConnect for more information.
+Admitted transfer students seeking loans should review the information on the Student Financial Planning website and review the My Finances tab in myStetson for more information.

 What is required for graduation?